![]() | Michael New: A Patriot Court Martialed for Obeying His Oath of Duty |

 "Just to set the record straight: I applaud SPC New's conviction and his willingness to take a stand; I just cannot support a soldier who disobeys lawful orders because he disagrees with them.
 It's a military thing...good order and discipline, and it is unlawful."

 A major issue for New's defense was PDD 25 - the secret Presidential Directive that Clinton signed detailing how the U.S. will serve with or under the United Nations in military operations.
 PDD 25 was cited by the prosecution to prove that the order given to New was a "lawful order."
 New's attorney rightly asked to see PDD 25 so he and New could learn just what the "law" of PDD 25 states.
-But permission was denied by the Federal Government, since PDD 25 is classified.
-Not even Congress has been allowed to see PDD 25 (except perhaps for a few powerful members).
-May I suggest that you write your Congressmen and demand to see PDD 25?
-Not just the "Executive Summary," but the document itself.
+But permission was denied by the Federal Government, since PDD 25 was classified.
+Not even Congress was allowed to see PDD 25 (except perhaps for a few powerful members).
 What have we agreed to do for the United Nations?
 New was discharged dishonorably partly because of PDD 25, without being allowed to know what it requires.
 Shameful.
+(2012 Update: PDD 25 has since been released and is no longer secret.
+You can find it on the page of President Clinton's Presidential Directives at the Clinton Library, which has the following link to a PDF document: U.S. POLICY ON REFORMING MULTILATERAL PEACE OPERATIONS / PDD-25.)

-Michael New's case is being appealed to force the actual evidence to finally be presented.
-The government is working hard to delay the appeal.
-For details, see The Official Michael New Page.
+Michael New's case was appealed to force the actual evidence to finally be presented.
+The government worked hard to delay the appeal, but in the end New's attorneys did get to see the evidence that had been used against him, and there was an astonishing twist.
+For details, see The Official Michael New Page, where the following press release can be found:

 The Official Michael New Page - with latest news and information.